ejetaxeblevich/HTALiveSplit/README_en.md

 8. Set new records!
 And report errors❤️

-Subsequent launches of HTALiveSplit and LiveSplit do not need to be configured, you only need to run the LiveSplit TCP Server.
+Subsequent launches of HTALiveSplit and LiveSplit do not need to be configured, you only need to start the TCP Server and check the Game Time from LiveSplit.

 ## How to edit categories
 You can make your own splits for your mod!